“This, then, is how you should pray:Matthew 6:9-15 NIV

 as we also have forgiven our debtors.

 For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins.

-After Jesus gave his disciples some general instruction on prayer, he gave them a model of how to pray.
+After Jesus gave his disciples some general instructions on prayer, he gave them a model of how to pray.
 In Luke’s account of this model prayer, it was his disciples who asked him to teach them to pray.
-But here Matthew connects it instead as a part of Jesus’ larger teaching to his disciples.
+But here, Matthew connects it instead as a part of Jesus’ larger teaching to his disciples.

 This is How You Should Pray